DatUTE/Makefile-Example/README.md

     - if we change source file in sw just call "make"
     - else we need to run
         autoreconf
-        ./configure BUILD_TARGET = automotive1 or 2 or 3
+        ./configure BUILD_TARGET=automotive1 or 2 or 3
         make
         main